greggman/hft-gamepad-api/README.md

     to the game.
 That can be useful for debugging.
 Just remember to remove them before you ship as they'll be eating up your bandwidth.

+*   If you use `console.log` or `console.error` anywhere you'll get an error by the eslint when you build. add `// eslint-disable-line` to work around that

+        console.log("foobar");  // eslint-disable-line

+    Yea, a little annoying.
+Sorry about that.